How to bypass “Will damage your computer” malware warning

 What is the “[App name] will damage your computer.
 You should move it to the Trash”?

 This error warning appears when Apple cannot verify the legitimacy of the software you are launching.
-Because of privacy and security reasons, Apple is very strict about allowing apps in its store.
+Due to privacy and security concerns, Apple is very strict about allowing apps in its store.
 Apple certificates must sign all apps to prove authenticity.
 Otherwise, you will encounter this warning.

 You should pay close attention to this malware warning, but it doesn't necessarily mean the application is fraudulent.
 Apps downloaded outside the official Apple Store or from unknown developers will generate this error.
 They might be perfectly safe but lack the authentication that Apple requires.